TheRenegadeCoder/sample-programs-website/sources/programs/baklava/piet/how-to-implement-the-solution.md

 ```

 For the case where (k - 1) > 0, a bunch of no op's (the white cells) are
-executed, program goes back to (0, 6).
-Otherwise, the program continues
+executed, and the program goes back to (0, 6).
+Otherwise, the program
-on to (0, 23).
+continues on to (0, 23).

 ## Further Reading